-You can also pursue recipe development, professional meal planning or prep, restaurant consulting on menus, recipe development and testing, and more.
+You can also pursue recipe development, professional meal planning or prep, restaurant consulting on menus, recipe development and testing, and so much more.

-Check this ACN blog out for more: What Can a Culinary Nutrition Expert Do, Anyway?
+Check out this ACN blog post to see what other grads are doing: What Can a Culinary Nutrition Expert Do, Anyway?

 After graduating, you can also apply to become a certified instructor for the program, teaching ACN-branded cooking classes.
 As someone who regularly develops cooking classes, I appreciate SO MUCH that they provide absolutely everything you’ll need on the logistics end.
 The recipes are done for you, the handouts are done for you, the plan for prepping in days prior to the class is done for you.
 An unbelievable amount of time saved!